 Come to VTNZ to get your Road User Charges (RUC) licence.
 We can issue your RUC licence label on the spot and make sure you get the right one for your vehicle.

 All users of New Zealand’s roads contribute towards their upkeep.
 Most users pay levies included in the petrol they purchase.
-Others, such as users of diesel-powered or diesel/electric hybrid vehicles and all heavy vehicles, pay through Road User Charges (RUC).
+Others, such as users of diesel-powered and all heavy vehicles, pay through Road User Charges (RUC).

 It’s important to make sure you keep up to date with your Road User Charges.
 If you run out, you run the risk of getting a fine.